UO-OACISS/e4s/docker-recipes/ubi7/x86_64/xsdk/README.md

-# xSDK Docker Image
+# RH UBI 7 xSDK Docker Image

-Build with Docker using:
+To build this image from scratch using the recipe here, run the following command in this directory:
 ```
-docker build -t ecpe4s/ubi7_x86_64_xsdk:1.0 .
+docker build -t ecpe4s/ubi7_x86_64_xsdk:1.3 .
 ```

-## E4S Mirror
+## E4S Spack Build Cache

-The included Dockerfile is setup to attempt to pull pre-built binaries from the E4S mirror by default.
-These instructions are marked so that you know which lines to comment out if you would prefer to build from source instead of pulling binaries from the E4S mirror.
+All of the Spack packages used to build this image are available as pre-built binaries on the E4S Spack build cache.

 ## Bundled Software